bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     # Introduction
     &label{sect1}

-The "calc" phrase returns a text that is formatted output of a calculation.
+The "calc" phrase returns a text that is formatted output of a numeric calculation.
 Following example is to return a string that is "0.693".

-    &calc{%0.3f,log(2)}
+    &calc{%.3f,log(2)}

+For "tab" fence and "tabbing" block, it can also fetch neighboring cells such as the following:

+    : 1
+      2
+      3
+    : 10
+      20
+      30
+    : &calc{%.3f,$1+$2}
+      &calc{%.3f,$1+$2}
+      &calc{%.3f,$1+$2}

+In the previous example the resulting column in the 3rd place is to be constructed as "11.000", "22.000" and "33.000".
+The "$1" and "$2" are placeholders that refers to the neighboring cells (this only applies for "tab" fence and "tabbing" block", and will be empty for any other block or fence).
+Only the first nine-columns are to be recognized.

 # CJK and custom fonts